SZTAKI-LPDS/data-avenue/README.md

 [https://localhost/dataavenue/ui/](https://localhost/dataavenue/ui/)

-To browse an HTTP server, you can try "URI" http://xenia.sote.hu/pub/mirrors/www.apache.org/tomcat/, press Go, then choose: "No authentication".

 ![Data Avenue UI](docs/figures/screenshot.png)

+As a first try, you might use the URI http://xenia.sote.hu/ftp/mirrors/www.apache.org/, press Go, then choose: "No authentication".
+You should now see a directory listing of various Apache projects.

 ## REST API